INFORMSJoC/2024.0546/README.md

 ## Results files

-This `results` folder contains the numerical results of algorithms mainly reported in Section 5 of the paper.
+The `results` folder contains the numerical results of algorithms reported in the paper.

-`co-author`: algorithm `LogTPm` for the co-author model introduced in Jackson & Wolinsky (1996), reported in Section 5.1.
+`co-author`: algorithm `LogTPm` for the co-author model of Jackson & Wolinsky (1996), reported in Section 5.1.

 `patent-race`: algorithm `LogTPc` for the patent race network problem introduced in Goyal & Joshi (2006) and Bich & Morhaim (2020), reported in Section 5.2.

-`connections`: the comparison between algorithms `LogTPm` and `Comp/LinTP` for the connections model introduced in Jackson & Wolinsky (1996), reported in Section 5.3.
+`connections`: the comparison between algorithms `LogTPm` and `Comp/LinTP` for the connections model of Jackson & Wolinsky (1996), reported in Section 5.3.

 `public-good`: the comparison among algorithms `LogTPm`, `Comp/DaE` and `Comp/ALogTP` for the public good provision network problem introduced in Bramoulle and Kranton (2007), reported in Section 5.4.